MySpace03/JAVA_DSA/Searching/Readme.md

-This Folder consist of the following Searching alogorithm:
+This folder consist of the following Searching alogorithm:
 <br /> 1.
 Linear Search
 <br /> 2.
 Binary Search